breamarcelo/PHP-MySQL-Newsletter/README.md

 # PHP-MySQL-Newsletter
-A simple PHP code that sends a newsletter to emails fetched from a MySQL databse table.
+A simple PHP code that sends a newsletter to emails fetched from a MySQL database table.